Gordon Bryan, Navy Veteran and Retired FedEx Pilot, Enters Tennessee's 8th Congressional District Democratic Primary

 "I had four hours to move out of my home with my two toddlers and nowhere to go.
 Gordon Bryan had never met me in his life.
 He was just a friend of my family.
 He showed up anyway with his pickup truck, helped me move every box, and handed me the keys to a storage unit he had rented on my behalf.
 He did not know me from Adam.
 That is the kind of man Gordon Bryan is, and that is the kind of congressman he will be." — Memphis-area constituent (name withheld at her request)

-Bryan served seven years on active duty as a Navy aviator with a seaplane squadron based in Jacksonville, Florida, and an additional seven years in the naval reserves.
+Bryan served seven years on active duty as a Navy aviator, flying the A-7E Corsair II, a single-seat carrier-based ground attack jet, on three years of sea duty before spending three years instructing in the same aircraft at a training squadron in Jacksonville, Florida.
+He spent an additional seven years in the naval reserves.
 He joined FedEx in fall 1983 and flew for nearly 35 years before retiring.
 Drawing on his military background, Bryan has raised questions about the administration's handling of the Iran conflict, saying two carrier battle groups are currently deployed with no clear exit strategy and that the district's congressman has not addressed the matter publicly.

 Bryan says two specific economic failures define his campaign.
 The federal minimum wage has not increased since 2009.
 Bryan argues that the congressman who has shaped tax and trade policy from the Ways and Means Committee for nine years has not acted to change it.
 On trade, Bryan argues that tariffs introduced in 2025 function as a tax paid by American consumers rather than foreign governments, and that their full impact on grocery, fuel, and goods prices across the district has not yet been felt.
 He supports raising the minimum wage and repealing those tariffs.